Medical Device SOUP Analysis

 Understanding SOUP

 SOUP refers to any software component or module incorporated into a medical device that was not developed specifically for that device and does not have a clear development history or pedigree.
-These components can include third-party libraries, open-source software, or legacy code that has been reused.
-The concern with SOUP components is that assessing their reliability, safety, and potential vulnerabilities is challenging without a clear understanding of how they were developed.
+These components can include third-party libraries, open-source software, or reused legacy code.
+The concern with SOUP components is that assessing their reliability, safety, and potential vulnerabilities is challenging without clearly understanding how they were developed.

 The Importance of SOUP Analysis in Cybersecurity